mjahidulalam/tsp-visualizer/README.md

-# Traveling Salesperson Problem Visualizer
+# Travelling Salesperson Problem Visualizer
 [Check out the web app](https://mjahidulalam.github.io/tsp-visualizer/)
 <br/>

-Web app created to help visualise algorithms used to solve the classic Traveling Salesperson problem.
+Web app created to help visualise algorithms used to solve the classic Travelling Salesperson problem.
 The following algorithms have been implemented so far:
 - Nearest Neighbor
 - Nearest Insertion
 - Farthest Insertion